 Debt service payments on the bonds are further secured by a deed of trust on the garage facilities and related assets.
 The interest rate on the bonds is determined weekly, using a Variable Interest Index, calculated under the terms of the bond issuance agreements.
 The rate may be converted to a fixed interest rate at the discretion of the County during the term of the bonds.
-The initial interest rate was 6.9%, at no time can exceed 15%, and weekly interest averaged 0.0642% and 0.131% during the years ended June 30, 2014 and 2013, respectively.
+The initial interest rate was 6.9%, at no time can exceed 15%, and weekly interest averaged 0.0579% and 0.0642% during the years ended June 30, 2015 and 2014, respectively.
 Interest is payable quarterly prior to conversion to a fixed interest rate, and on June 1 and December 1 of each year thereafter until maturity, purchase, or earlier redemption.
 The direct pay letter of credit is substantially collateralized by the assignment of the land lease and other agreements.
 On September 22, 2011, a three-year Letter of Credit (LOC) was issued by PNC Bank, N.A.
-This letter of credit will expire on September 6, 2014.
-On August 5, 2014, subsequent to the end of FY 2013, the LOC was signed to extend the expiration date to August 6, 2017.
+On August 5, 2014, the LOC was signed to extend the expiration date to August 6, 2017.

 Interest on drawings is payable at an interest rate publicly announced by the bank.
 When interest is due to the bondholders, the direct pay letter of credit pays the bondholders by drawing down on the letter of credit and then immediately seeking reimbursement from garage revenues.
-During fiscal years 2014 and 2013, the County drew from the letter of credit \$5,481 and \$14,979, respectively, to pay the interest accrued on the revenue bonds.
-The letter of credit draw-downs were repaid by the County from garage revenues in the fiscal year of the drawdowns.
-The fee associated with the letter of credit was \$95,453 and \$105,330 for fiscal years 2014 and 2013, respectively.
+During fiscal years 2015 and 2014, the County drew from the letter of credit \$6,087 and \$5,481, respectively, to pay the interest accrued on the revenue bonds.
+The letter of credit draw-downs were repaid by the County from garage revenues in the fiscal year of the draw-downs.
+The fee associated with the letter of credit was \$90,615 and \$95,453 for fiscal years 2015 and 2014, respectively.